 15% of the UK population have IBS.
 Of the 15% of the UK population who suffer with IBS, two-thirds are women.
 IBS accounts for 10% of all GP visits and 50% of all visits to gastroenterologists.
 IBS is a condition for which the NHS has limited treatment options.

-The Rome III Criteria is as defined by the Rome Foundation which is an independent not for profit organization that provides support for activities designed to create scientific data and educational information to assist in the diagnosis and treatment of functional gastrointestinal disorders (FGIDs).
-The Rome foundation’s mission is to improve the lives of people with functional GI disorders.
+The Rome III Criteria is as defined by the Rome Foundation which is an independent not for profit organisation that provides support for activities designed to create scientific data and educational information to assist in the diagnosis and treatment of functional gastrointestinal disorders (FGIDs).
+The Rome Foundation’s mission is to improve the lives of people with functional GI disorders.

 GPs tend to diagnose IBS by exclusion, rather than with formal diagnostic criteria.
 A diagnosis of IBS is made after ruling out other diseases such as Inflammatory Bowel Disease (IBD), Diverticulitis and Colon Cancer by undertaking testing as recommended by NICE (National Institute of Clinical Excellence).
 NICE guidelines (NICE 2008) recommend a full blood count, erythrocyte sedimentation rate (ESR) or plasma viscosity, C-reactive protein (CRP) and antibody testing for coeliac disease.
 Other tests for thyroid function, a basic stool test (for parasites) might be offered and a barium enema, colonoscopy or sigmoidoscopy will be recommended if there is a family history of bowel cancer.
 Once these tests have been undertaken and found to be negative (about 97% of cases) the patient will be diagnosed as having IBS.